FelixdelasPozas/Duplicate-Folders-Finder/readme.md

 - [Repository information](#repository-information)

 # Description
-Little tool to search and list the names and sizes of folders with the same name hanging from the same root in the a directory tree.
+Little tool to search and list the names and sizes of folders with the same name hanging from the same root in the directory tree.
 So basically a tool to report duplicates in storage folders that follow some naming rules.
 It doesn't compare directory contents, only reports directories with the same name.

 # Compilation requirements